A top of page original.jpg

 • Potties and toilets are provided both indoors and out

-• Outside the children are changed in the enclosed toilet area
+• All children are changed on low level change mat in an enclosed toilet area

 • Children are encouraged to be as independent as possible in their own care but are encouraged to ask for help to they need it

-• if it’s just not working for your child, then sometimes its better to revert back to nappies, its not worth the distress for everyone involved, you may need to wait just a bit longer until your child is more ready
+• If it’s just not working for your child, then sometimes we might suggest reverting back to nappies, its not worth the distress for everyone involved, you may need to wait just a bit longer until your child is more ready

 Procedure for nappy changing at preschool